sijuswamy/KTU-Maths-Updation/GAMAT201.md

 - Mathematical model for eigen vectors as  $\mathbf{X}$ satisfy $\mathbf{AX}=\lambda \mathbf{X}$.
 (Refer 3b1b video lessons for demonstration)
 - Explain the mathematical procedure to find eigen values and eigen vectors of a matrix of order upto 3:
 - Eigen values are the solutions of the homogeneous system- $det\left(\mathbf{A}-\lambda \mathbf{I}\right)=0$.
-- Properties of eigen values
+- Properties of eigen values.
 - Eigen vectors as the solution of the system $\left(\mathbf{A}-\lambda \mathbf{I}\right)\mathbf{X}=0$ corresponding to each $\lambda$.
 - algebraic and geometric multiplicity of eigen values and its interpretation.
 - Diagonal form of a matrix using spectral decomposition.